Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 | Structure | Crystalline (ordered atomic structure) | Amorphous (no defined crystal structure) |

-| Composition | Specific chemical formula (e.g., $Al_{2}O_{3}$ for Corundum) | Complex organic compounds |
+| Composition | Specific chemical formula (e.g., Al2O3 for Corundum) | Complex organic compounds |

-| Examples | Diamond, Sapphire, Emerald | Pearl, Amber, Coral |
+| Examples | Diamond, Sapphire, Sapphire, Emerald | Pearl, Amber, Coral |

 Precious vs. Semi-Precious: A Historical Distinction

 This distinction was primarily based on the historical rarity and demand for these four stones among royalty and the elite.
-However, modern gemology largely rejects this binary classification as arbitrary and potentially misleading regarding a gemstone's actual value or rarity.
+However, modern gemology largely rejects this binary classification as arbitrary and misleading regarding a gemstone's actual value or rarity.

 Several factors limit the usefulness of the precious vs. semi-precious labels: